-Maintain and increase the support of visitors, local entrepreneurs, destination marketing organisations and other stakeholders in the tourism sector for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy and Action Plan in the work fields: tourism operations and nature conservation, One World Heritage destination, transport, accommodation and gastronomy, environmental education and interpretation and capacity building and raising standards in a collaborative approach.
+Maintain and increase the support of visitors and local population, local entrepreneurs, destination marketing organisations and other stakeholders in the tourism sector for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy and Action Plan in the work fields: tourism operations and nature conservation, One World Heritage destination, transport, accommodation and gastronomy, environmental education and interpretation and capacity building and raising standards in a collaborative approach.
+[To be aligned with the Wilhelmshaven Declaration]

-- Negative effects of existing touristic activities especially those of high intensity on the fauna, flora, and habitats of the Wadden Sea. - Damages on the environment caused by infrastructure for tourism in the Wadden Sea World Heritage Site and adjacent region. - Disturbances caused by future trend recreational activities and sports. - Increased pressure on the system due to future growth of number of guests and the associated spatial demand. - Possible increase of emissions and pollution in relation to tourism.
+- Negative effects of existing touristic activities especially those of high intensity on the fauna, flora, and habitats of the Wadden Sea, including emissions and pollution. - Damages on the environment caused by infrastructure for tourism in the Wadden Sea World Heritage Site and adjacent region. - Disturbances caused by future trend recreational activities and sports. - Pressure on the ecosystem due to future growth of number of guests and/or the associated spatial demand.

-- Existing trilateral Sustainable Tourism Strategy and Action Plan developed by the TWSC together with Stakeholders and NGOs (Annex 1, Tønder Declaration 2014). - The trilateral network group including stakeholders and NGOs collaborates on the implementation of the Strategy since several years and coordinates the regular update of the Action Plan. - Existing national experiences and best practices to share.
+- Existing trilateral Sustainable Tourism Strategy and Action Plan developed by the TWSC together with Stakeholders and environmental NGOs (Annex 1, Tønder Declaration 2014). - The trilateral network group including stakeholders and environmental NGOs collaborates on the implementation of the Strategy since several years and coordinates the regular update of the Action Plan. - Tourism partners in the three countries supporting environmental education and awareness raising in relation to the Wadden Sea. - Existing national experiences and best practices to share.

-- Visitor centres and other information and education facilities, rangers and NGOs promoting nature friendly visitor behaviour - Existing projects that support international collaboration and exchange. - The trilateral Partnership Hub as a management structure to enhance networking, better achieving joint intersectoral agreements on common projects and activities.
+- Visitor centres and other information and education facilities, rangers and environmental NGOs promoting nature friendly visitor behaviour - Existing projects that support international collaboration and exchange. - The trilateral Partnership Hub as a structure to enhance networking and better achieving joint intersectoral agreements on common projects and activities.
+[To be aligned with the conclusions of the review]

-- The TWSC to continue to improve the awareness of the Wadden Sea World Heritage environment, suitable behaviour at the sites, and the motivations to maintain or improve the environmental quality by providing consistent information for the sites, through visitor centres and partnership programmes. - 2.
-Dependant on their specific competencies in the three countries, continue or start to connect sitemanagers to the Sustainable Tourism Strategy in order to add their expertise on nature conservation.
+- 1. The TWSC to continue to improve the awareness of the Wadden Sea World Heritage environment, suitable behaviour at the sites, and the motivations to maintain or improve the environmental quality by providing consistent information for the sites, through visitor centres, ranger services and partnership programmes. - 2.
+Dependant on their specific competencies in the three countries, continue or start to connect site managers to the Sustainable Tourism Strategy in order to add their expertise on nature conservation.
 If necessary, they could be asked to provide advice on the effectiveness of the current national/local policies on sustainable tourism.
-Involvement of site managers is focussed on their experience in the field and their country specific role in monitoring, visitor management, surveillance, and enforcement.
-Desired results could be, where adequate or needed, the improvement of visitor management or zoning schemes, taking into account that the existing nature conservation standard should be maintained or improved.
+Involvement of site managers is focussed on their experience in the field and their country

-- 3. The TWSC, through the responsible trilateral group, to strengthen initiatives for cross-border cooperation for fostering the nature conservation aspect of sustainability in tourism by: - a.
+- specific role in monitoring, visitor management, surveillance, and enforcement.
+Desired results could be, where adequate or needed, the improvement of visitor management or zoning schemes, taking into account that the existing nature conservation standard should be maintained or improved. - 3.
+The TWSC, through the responsible trilateral group, to strengthen initiatives for cross-border cooperation for fostering the nature conservation aspect of sustainability in tourism by: - a.
 Addressing gaps of knowledge regarding the impacts of tourism on the OUV, i.a. by research projects. - b.
 Analysing existing national monitoring data in terms of effects from tourism and considering cumulative effects (obligation in Habitats Directive in case of projects or plans seeking permission). - c.
 Developing appropriate trilateral tools to support visitors understanding for suitable and required behaviour in the natural environment and towards wildlife, while making the experience of nature possible, - d.
 Improving the Wadden Sea World Heritage brand visibility emphasising that it promotes nature conservation via responsible tourism practices and according to the Sustainable Tourism Strategy and Action Plan,